open-telemetry/opentelemetry.io/content/en/docs/contributing/pull-requests.md

 ---
-title: Add new content
+title: Submitting content
+description:
-description: Learn how to add new content using GitHub UI or a local fork.
+  Learn how to submit new or changed content using the GitHub UI or a local fork.
+aliases: [new-content]
-weight: 2
+weight: 15
 ---

-To contribute new content pages or improve existing content pages, open a pull request (PR):
+To contribute new or improve existing documentation content, submit a [pull request][PR] (PR):

-- If your change is small, or you're unfamiliar with Git, read [Changes using GitHub](#changes-using-github) to learn how to edit a page.
+- If your change is small, or you're unfamiliar with Git, see [Changes using GitHub](#changes-using-github) to learn how to edit a page.
-- If your changes are large, read [Work from a local fork](#fork-the-repo) to learn how to make changes locally on your computer.
+- If your changes are large, see [Work from a local fork](#fork-the-repo) to learn how to make changes locally on your computer.

-{{% alert title="Tip" %}}
+{{% alert title="Tip: Draft status" %}}

-Turn your pull request into a draft to signal that the content still isn't ready for review.
+Set the status of your pull request to **Draft** to let maintainers know that the content isn't ready for review yet.
 Maintainers may still comment or do high-level reviews, though they won't review the content in full until you remove the draft status.

 {{% /alert %}}